Project-META/.github/profile/README.md

 ### 2. Import MCG Script

 - **For M.P.**:
-  1. Go to "Override" in the sidebar and import the MCG script.
+  1. Go to "Override" in the sidebar.
+  2. Import the MCG script via one of the accessible URLs above.
-  2. Edit and save the override if needed.
+  3. Click the three dots on the script's card, click "Edit File", edit and save the script, if needed.
-  3. In "Subscription Management," select the subscription to modify, and set the MCG script as the override.

 - **For Other Clients (e.g., C.V.R.)**:
-  1. Navigate to the "Subscription" page.
+  1. Navigate to the "Profiles" page.
+  2. Visit one of the above URLs, select all, and copy to get the current MCG script content.
-  2. Add the MCG script content into the "Global Extended Script" editor.
+  3. Add MCG script content to the editor opened by double-clicking the "Global Extend Script" card.
-  3. Save and enable the script.
+  4. Edit before saving if needed.

 ### 3. Apply and Update Configuration

-- For **M.P.**, changes apply automatically after importing the script.
+- For M.P., click the three dots on the script's card, click "Edit Info", turn on the "Globally Enabled" option, and save.
-- For other clients, manually update or reload the configuration if necessary.
+- For other clients, click "Reactivate Profiles" or similar buttons.

 ### 4. Verify the Configuration

-Check your client’s execution log to ensure the MCG script is applied successfully.
+Check the client's "Execution Log" or "Script Console" to ensure that the MCG script executed successfully to generate the new configuration.
+If your base configuration is correct, it will output the number of identified proxies and proxy providers, and the generated configuration in JSON format.
+If there are errors, refer to the URL in the output and correct your base configuration accordingly.

 For detailed documentation, refer to the official client documentation.